telerik/blazor-docs/themes.md

           ]
         }

-1. In the server application, go to the `wwwroot/index.html` file and replace the CDN link with the following:
+1. In the server application, go to the `wwwroot/index.html` file and replace the CDN link with the following.
+For a server-side Blazor project, do that in the `~/Pages/Index.cshtml` file.

-    **wwwroot/index.html**
+    **Index file with local stylesheet**

         <!DOCTYPE html>
         <html>